donNewtonAlpha/voltha/k8s/foundry-node/foundry-k8s-cluster/k8s-cluster-setup.md

 ## Finished

-At this point you have a basic 3 server k8s cluster where each master can take workloads from here you can install basic voltha or full seba pod using helm.
+At this point you have a basic 3 server k8s cluster where each master can take workloads.
+From here you can install basic voltha or full seba pod using helm.